-Financial instruments which are potentially subject to concentrations of credit and market risk consist principally of cash and cash equivalents, accounts receivable, pledges receivable, and beneficial interest in assets held by others.
+Financial instruments which are potentially subject to concentrations of credit and market risk consist principally of cash and cash equivalents, accounts receivable and beneficial interest in assets held by others.

 The Organization places cash and cash equivalents, which at times may exceed the federally insured limits, with high credit quality financial institutions to minimize risk.
 Accounts at these institutions are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-At August 31, 2021, the Organization's uninsured balances totaled \$3,578,081.
+At August 31, 2022, the Organization's uninsured balances totaled \$4,007,875.
 The Organization has not experienced any losses on such assets.

 Accounts receivable are unsecured and are due from government agencies.
-Pledges receivable are unsecured and are due from donors.
-The Organization periodically evaluates the collectability of accounts and pledges receivable and maintains allowances as considered necessary.
+The Organization periodically evaluates the collectability of accounts receivable and maintains allowances as considered necessary.

-At August 31, 2021 approximately 71% of total receivables due to the Organization was from the Texas Department of Family and Protective Services (TDFPS).
+At August 31, 2022, 100% of total receivables due to the Organization was from two government agencies.

-The Organization's funding from the TDFPS during the year ended August 31, 2021 was approximately 50% of total revenue.
+The Organization's funding from two government agencies during the year ended August 31, 2022 was approximately 67% of total revenue.